-The investigator may be supplied with investigational medicinal products for a clinical trial by a pharmaceutical manufacturer, a unit manufacturing medicinal products for clinical trials, a wholesale distributor, a hospital pharmacy or a pharmacy, operating in Finland.
-If the trial is conducted at a hospital, the information on investigational medicinal products received must also be provided to the hospital pharmacy/medical centre.
-If a pharmacy, hospital pharmacy or medical centre is responsible for the storage of investigational medicinal products, the responsible person in the unit concerned may acknowledge receipt of the products.
+According to section 88 of the Medicines Act, the investigator may be supplied with investigational medicinal products for a clinical trial by a pharmaceutical manufacturer, a unit manufacturing medicinal products for clinical trials, a wholesale distributor, a hospital pharmacy or a pharmacy operating in Finland.
+If a pharmacy, hospital pharmacy or medical centre is responsible for the storage of investigational medicinal products, the head of the unit concerned may acknowledge receipt of the products.